sonic-net/SONiC/doc/passw_hardening/hld_password_hardening.md

 For read the information per user we will use the "chage" library.
 In addition, when we change the file /etc/login.def its change globally by only new users, so basically for change existing users expired day we need to iterate every one of them using the "chage" lib.

+See the example below regarding global expiration time and warning time:

+	# /etc/login.def
+	# Password aging controls:
+	#
+	#       PASS_MAX_DAYS   Maximum number of days a password may be used.
+	#       PASS_MIN_DAYS   Minimum number of days allowed between password changes.
+	#       PASS_WARN_AGE   Number of days warning given before a password expires.
+	#
+	PASS_MAX_DAYS   1
+	PASS_MIN_DAYS   0
+	PASS_WARN_AGE   7

+As a result of the changes above, new users will have an expiration time of 1 day, so warning time notification will be prompt in the terminal:

+	root@arc-switch1004:/home/admin# adduser test_user1
+	root@arc-switch1004:/home/admin# su test_user1
+	Warning: your password will expire in 1 day

+Regaring the policy when expiration time end (PASS_MAX_DAYS):

+The maximum number of days a password may be used.
+If the password is older than this, a password change will be forced.
+In other words, the user remained block until he update a new password.

 ##### PW username-match
 By enabling this feature, the user will not be permitted to set the same username & password